Worlds of Aldebaran

 The Worlds of Aldebaran (Les Mondes d'Aldébaran) is a French science-fiction comic series written and illustrated by Léo and published by Dargaud in French and Cinebook in English.
-The Aldebaran saga is divided into 5 cycles: Aldebaran and its sequels Betelgeuse, Antares, Survivors, Return to Aldebaran and Neptune.
-Each cycle is composed of three to six albums, and each corresponds to a different planet.
+The Aldebaran saga is divided into 7 cycles: Aldebaran and its sequels Betelgeuse, Antares, Survivors, Return to Aldebaran, Neptune and Bellatrix.
+Each cycle is composed of two to six albums, and each corresponds to a different planet.
 Although it is possible to read the cycles separately, they are chronological to form a coherent whole.
 Each cycle (and thus planet) introduces new secondary characters, although the central heroes of the story remain constant.

 2011 saw the release of a new volume, Survivors (Survivants), which introduced a new set of characters and takes place concurrently with Antares.
 The next cycle, Return to Aldebaran (Retour sur Aldébaran) consists of 3 albums, published between 2018 and 2020.
-It is followed in 2022 with Neptune.
+It is followed in 2022 with Neptune and in 2023 with Bellatrix.